Posts

 banana split festival

-In June 1995, the people of Wilmington created the Banana Split Festival to honor Hazard’s invention.
+In June 1995, the people of Wilmington created the Banana Split Festival to commemorate Hazard’s invention.
 It’s been celebrated every year since.

-But in August 2004, residents of Latrobe, Pennsylvania, announced that pharmacist David Strickler had originated the dessert at Tassel Pharmacy in 1904, three years before Hazard.
+However, in August 2004, residents of Latrobe, Pennsylvania, announced that pharmacist David Strickler had invented the dessert at Tassel Pharmacy in 1904, three years before Hazard.
 The town instituted its own Great American Banana Split Celebration, pegged to the 100th anniversary.

 banana split festival